How to Optimize Your Website for SEO Purposes

 Your first task is to build a list of highly relevant keywords; otherwise, you will waste your time and money trying to convert visitors into customers.

-Most people use Google’s Keyword Planner, so almost everyone targets the same sets of keywords.
-That’s good news for Google (CPC costs increase) but it prevents us from discovering low-competition keywords that have a good commercial value.
+Most people use Google Keyword Planner, so almost everyone targets the same sets of keywords.
+That’s good news for Google (CPC costs increase), but it prevents us from discovering low-competition keywords that have good commercial value.

-Here’s how you can do thorough keyword research (and do it fast!) using Ahrefs, a powerful SEO tool.
+Here’s how you can do thorough keyword research using Ahrefs, a powerful SEO tool.
 If you don’t have an account, you can use their $7 “Standard” trial, and then cancel the account.
-I guarantee that you will save a lot of time.
+This can save you a lot of time.

 Begin by researching your top 10 competitors’ URLs.
 Type in your targeted keywords into Google’s search box, and then see which websites show up consistently.

-Let’s imagine you want to create a website that offers online marketing services.
-I will use the “SEO company” keyword as a starting point.
-This is what people from San Jose, California see when they search for “SEO company”.
+Imagine you want to create a website that offers online marketing services.
+Use the “SEO company” keyword as a starting point.
+This is what people from San Jose, California see when they search for “SEO company.”

 seo company search results

-To keep things simple, I will limit the number of competitors to 3 for this article.
+To keep things simple, limit the number of competitors to 3 for this article.
 Be sure to evaluate the top 10 ranking websites for all your projects, though.

 Don’t study business directories, company review sites, etc. Clutch.co in the image above isn’t relevant, for example.
-Only pick websites that are run by your direct competitors to do your analysis.
+Only pick websites that are run by your direct competitors for your analysis.

 competitor organic keywords